-Westfield High School is destined for amazing things in 2018-19.
+Westfield High School is destined for amazing things in 2019-20.
 I am so fortunate to lead a school with teachers who are passionate and committed to helping our students learn and grow.
 I am also fortunate to have such focused, responsible and gifted students, supported by parents who see the value in a quality education.
 This is clearly a winning combination that allows us to follow the path of excellence.
-Excellence is not the result of a good intention or a clever slogan.
+Excellence is not the result of a good intention or clever slogan.
 It is not a vague value that is easily achieved.
 It comes from a strong, urgent desire to improve how we do things when we see something we can do better.
-We are working hard to ensure that Westfield High School will be recognized as a top-performing school in academics, athletics, and student activities.
+We are working hard to ensure that Westfield High School will be recognized as a top performing school in academics, athletics, and student activities.
 It has been said that: “Tentative efforts lead to tentative outcomes.
 Therefore give yourself fully to your endeavors.
 The trials you encounter will introduce you to your strengths.
 Remain steadfast...and one day you will build something worthy of your potential.”
 As we strive for excellence, we will not be tentative.

 Westfield High School is a great place to be.
 I believe that strong community-school relationships are essential to high academic, extra-curricular and athletic achievement.
 Find any successful school and you will also find parents and community members that are involved and supportive of the school.
 This community recognizes the value of educational, athletic and extracurricular activities.
-Therefore, Westfield High School expects our students to excel both inside and outside the classroom.
+Therefore, Westfield High School expects our students to excel both inside and outside of the classroom.
 I hope you are proud of our students as they reflect these expectations through their character, courage, and commitment.
 Your support is greatly appreciated and remember - IT’S GREAT TO BE A SHAMROCK!

 Connections Opportunities Remediation Enrichment